Guide to Wine Tasting in Graton

 Dutton-Goldfield Winery

-Located at the corner of Graton Road and Highway 116, this tasting room pours wine born of a lasting partnership formed in the 1990s between outdoorsy chemist-turn-winemaker Dan Goldfield, who has made Pinot Noir at La Crema, and grapegrower Steve Dutton, who farms over 1,000 acres of vineyards in Sonoma County.
-Single vineyard Pinot Blanc, Zinfandel, and Syrah, too.
+Technically in the bordering town of Sebastopol, this tasting room pours wine born of a lasting partnership between outdoorsy chemist-turned-winemaker Dan Goldfield and grapegrower Steve Dutton, who farms over 1,000 acres of vineyards in Sonoma County.
+Stop in for guided tasting flights featuring seasonal selections from cool-climate Chardonnay to expressive Pinot Noir and more.

 Red Car Wine

-Neighboring Dutton-Goldfield, Red Car has turned a former tractor supply shop into a spacious and stylish tasting room with many decorative details.
-The focus here is on Pinot, Chardonnay, and Syrah from what vintners call the ‘true’ Sonoma Coast – and even a rare Cabernet Sauvignon from the coastal Fort Ross-Seaview wine region.
+Red Car has turned a former tractor supply shop into a spacious and stylish tasting room with decorative details.
+Tastings include selections of Pinot Noir, Chardonnay, and Syrah from what vintners call the ‘true’ Sonoma Coast wine-growing region, as well as excellent sips like Cabernet Sauvignon from the coastal Fort Ross-Seaview region.

 Paul Hobbs Winery

-The signature tasting at international wine consultant Paul Hobbs’ Katherine Lindsay Estate may be pricier than the rest of town, but not out of reach for collectors of Hobbs’ luxury Cabernet Sauvignon, Chardonnay, and Pinot Noir.
+The signature tasting at international wine consultant Paul Hobbs’ Katherine Lindsay Estate may be a bit pricier, but not out of reach for enthusiasts of luxury Cabernet Sauvignon, Chardonnay, and Pinot Noir.
+Here, the minimally invasive winemaking uses native yeasts, French oak, and unfined bottling to produce expressive varietals, including many single-site wines.

 Marimar Estate